kexinchu/work-life-balance/Speak/Speak-Part II&III 雅思哥.md

     - 定性(简单形容词)
         - 人
-            - hardworing:  energetic, motivated, persistent, determined to succeed, a good team player, like to challenge himself/herself
+            - hardworking:  energetic, motivated, persistent, determined to succeed, a good team player, like to challenge himself/herself
             - friendly: kind, unselfish, supportive, down-to-earch, easy-going, always there when you need him, someone who always cheers me up
         - 物品
             -
         - 事情
-            - special event/activity: memorable, unforgettable, amazing, wonderful, fantastic, a day to remember, it was a once-in-a-lifetime experience,
+            - special event/activity: memorable, unforgettable, amazing, wonderful, fantastic, a day worth to remember, it was a once-in-a-lifetime experience,
             - I had a great time, I enjoyed every minute.
             - a fantastic atmosphere.
         - 地方